learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Relevant settings include:

 * Tag 'require_school_field':&nbsp;Controls whether the 'School' field is required.
-* Tags 'require_guardian_email' and 'allow_guardian_no_email':&nbsp;Controls whether students have to enter their parent's e-mail address.&nbsp; If 'allow_guardian_no_email' is set, then students can check a box saying "My parents don't have e-mail" to make the e-mail field non-required.
+* Tags 'require_guardian_email' and 'allow_guardian_no_email':&nbsp;Controls whether students have to enter their parent's email address.&nbsp; If 'allow_guardian_no_email' is set, then students can check a box saying "My parents don't have email" to make the email field non-required.
 * Tag 'request_student_phonenum':&nbsp;Controls whether the student phone number field is required.
 * Tag 'allow_change_grade_level': By default, a student's graduation year is fixed after the first time they fill out their profile; this is intended to prevent students from lying about their age in order to get into certain classes.
 If this Tag is set, students may change their grade level at any time.
 * Tag 'student_grade_options': A JSON-encoded list of grade choices can be used to override the defaults (7 through 12 inclusive).